History of Algeciras: Repopulation

-This engraving from the 18th century must have been made a few years after the capture of Gibraltar, it shows the city of Algeciras where only a few houses appear surrounded by the ruins of the old Arab medina.
+18th century engraving of Algeciras and the ruins of the old Arab medina.

-The city remained destroyed until 1704 when a group of Gibraltarians fled the rock after the occupation of the Anglo-Dutch troops allied with Archduke Charles of Austria in the War of the Spanish Succession settled in the ruins of the Arab medina.
+Algeciras was refounded in 1704 by Spanish refugees from Gibraltar following the territory's capture by Anglo-Dutch forces during the War of the Spanish Succession.
+The refugees settled in the ruins of the city's Arab medina, and in 1705 Algeciras was described as "a heap of stones... only a few hovels scattered here and there, amidst an infinity of ruins."
 The place selected for this were the surroundings of the then chapel of San Bernardo, which since then would be called Our Lady of Europe to deposit in it the image of the Virgin venerated in Gibraltar and was rescued from plunder.
-This foundation was at first provisional because the Gibraltarians were confident that Gibraltar would soon be conquered by Spain.
-From 1713, the year in which the Treaty of Utrecht was signed, the exiled Gibraltarians resigned themselves to not returning to their city and began to build a new Algeciras.
+Though the refugees intended on eventually returning to Gibraltar, such plans were abandoned following the 1713 Peace of Utrecht, in which Spain ceded the territory to Britain.

-The buildings were from the beginning provisional, the most usual thing was to reuse the stones of the Arab medina to build any new building.
+The refounded city's buildings were initially provisional, with the medina's stones being used to construct new structures.
 The cobblestones of the streets were also reused, so that part of the old Arab roads were reflected in the plan of the city.
-Since 1721 the engineer Jorge Prospero de Verboom drew up plans of the city, of the Arab ruins and models of how the new streets should be built.
+In 1721, Jorge de Verboom, 1st Marquess of Verboom drew up plans of the city, the Arab ruins and models of how the new streets should be built.
 Trazado de Verboom consisted of straight streets crossed in parallel forming closed blocks.
-He also contemplated the construction of a fortified city in Algeciras in case it was attacked by the British.
+He also contemplated the construction of a fortified city in Algeciras in case it was attacked by a foreign power.
 Of the layout of the city, only the northern part of the Villa Nueva (Ancha, Sevilla, Alfonso XI and perpendicular streets), with a grid layout, has been preserved.

 In 1726 the return of the old terms of Algeciras to the city was requested and from the Council of Castile a writ was sent to San Roque so that these conditions were fulfilled.
 The city of San Roque refused and began a series of allegations that ended up putting the Royal Order on hold.
 Four years later and in 1734 two claims were presented and again they fell on deaf ears due to the opposition of the governors of San Roque who saw how the rights of their city could be reduced.
 The arguments of San Roque were mainly of a patriotic nature, thus they considered that the cities of Algeciras, Los Barrios and San Roque could not be separated because they were in effect one, that of Gibraltar.